 Following the Turkish Republic's 1923 founding (see p.
-14 of History and Myth), Atatürk implemented comprehensive reforms intended to modernize and westernize the new country as well as construct a new Turkish national identity.
+14 of Historv Atatürk and Mvth). implemented comprehensive reforms intended to modernize and westernize the new country as well as construct a new Turkish national identity.
 An important part of these reforms was the Turkish language.
-Consequently.
+Consequently, a new Turkish alphabet replacing the